mghosh00/BasicNeuralNetwork/README.md

 ```console
 git clone git@github.com:mghosh00/BasicNeuralNetwork.git
 ```

-## Languages
-This package is written in both python (pyNeuralNetwork) and Java (javaNeuralNetwork).
-See README.md in [pyNeuralNetwork](pyNeuralNetwork/README.md) and [javaNeuralNetwork]() for language-specific information and examples.

 ## Class structure
 Below is the UML class diagram for this package, created using [VisualParadigm](https://online.visual-paradigm.com).